Day 10 : Three cols in one day

 View towards the side we had come from

 During the descent we passed some villages.
 My bike was making a strange noise, every time my wheel went around something was ticking.
 My rear tire turned out to be so worn out that the inner tire was popping out.
 I clearly needed a new one.
-After last years' problems I carried a spare one.
+I carried a spare one after lat year's problems.
 Within 15 minutes I had replaced it and we could continue.

-There wasn't a descent at the end of the village, so we couldn't buy any food.
+There wasn't a descent at the end of the village so we couldn't buy any food.
 There was, however, another road going upwards towards the second col of the day, the Izoard.
 Twenty kilometers further and more than an hour later we arrived at the village at the base of the official climb.
-At the bakery we were helped by two good looking girls.
+At the bakery, we were helped by two good looking girls.
 They even smiled at us, at least that is what we told ourselves, maybe they were just laughing at our feral look.
-One of them asked if my chain had ran off, because my hands were black.
+One of them asked if my chain had run off, because my hands were black.
 I told them I had had a punctured tire.
-At the bakery they also sold ice, we decided to come back for desert later.
-First we needed to get some spread and drinks.
+At the bakery they also sold ice, we decided to come back for dessert later.
+First, we needed to get some spread and drinks.

-We went back for ice cream and ate the bread at the terrace that belonged to the bakery.
-Of course the girls were pleasantly surprised we had returned, or so we told ourselves.
+We went back for ice cream and ate the bread on the terrace that belonged to the bakery.
+Of course, the girls were pleasantly surprised we had returned, or so we told ourselves.
 I had chocolate and coffee ice, but coffee and lemon would have been better because those bins were farther to the back.
 For that reason Bram ordered melon and something else.
 We ate the rest of the food in the shade.
-The salade we had bought contained cucumber and fatty salmon, I hoped I would be able to keep that in during the climb.
+The salad we had bought contained cucumber and fatty salmon; I hoped I would be able to keep that in during the climb.

-The first part of the Izoard involved a lot of sweating, afterwards we cycled up in a steady pace.
+The first part of the Izoard involved much sweating, later we cycled uphill at a steady pace.
 Bram wanted to take a break, so I took some photos.